wallace-js/wallace/README.md

 Virtually every framework uses a closed engine to update the DOM, which you have no control over, and typically cannot bypass either.
 If your project hits a performance issue (which can happen with any framework) there is often very little you can do about it.

 Wallace gives you granular control over its operations.
 If you can do something in vanilla, you can do it in Wallace, often more easily.
 You will always be able to reach vanilla-like performance where needed, without leaving the clean structure of a framework.

+##### 1. Simplicity

+I don't want to learn about hooks, portals, virtual DOM, controllers and other noise.
+Wallace uses components, which are plain objects and that's it.
+There is no engine and no magic.
+If I need to do something complex or unusual, the answer is just plain JavaScript, not framework-specific lore.

+##### 2. Size

+Wallace produces absolutely tiny bundles, on par with Svelte, giving you insanely fast page loads.

+##### 3. Performance

+Benchmarks lie.
+Real world pages slow down because of complexities you can't capture in benchmarks, and it's invariably your framework stopping you from doing something that would be child's play in jQuery.
+Wallace doesn't have this problem:

+1. You can interact with the DOM through the component tree more easily there's no need for jQuery.
+2. There's no framework engine to get in your way.

+Performance issues that end up consuming days or weeks of dev time in other frameworks are solved in minutes.

+##### 4. Productivity

+Wallace ends up making you more productive than other frameworks for several reasons:

+- Far cleaner, compact and readable JSX.
+You will never be able to look at React code again.
+- All your logic is outside of components
+- You waste fare less time battling with the framework over performance issues or reactivity glitches.

+You can learn Wallace in around 10 minutes, after which the built in help system is all you need.